 2. Linda Reed, RN, FCHIME, LCHIME, vice president, information technology, chief information officer, St. Joseph’s Health, Paterson, New Jersey

 "COVID-19 forced everyone to do more with limited time and resources.
 It's underscored the importance of working smarter, and we'll continue pursuing opportunities to enhance efficiency while providing world-class care as we move into the future."

-3. Mitchell Clark, president, CommunityWorks, Cerner
+3. Mitchell Clark, senior vice president, CommunityWorks, Cerner

 “This pandemic has also revealed the need for additional investment and innovation around virtual health and outpatient services.
 Hospitals and health systems will need to place a greater focus on shifting from reactive to proactive care.
 The experience of responding to the pandemic has made organizations work smarter and faster.
 A few clients shared with me that they had zero telehealth processes in place before the pandemic and COVID-19 forced them to adapt and learn along the way so they could quickly put something in place.”

 4. Ryan Hamilton, senior vice president & chief architect, architecture and governance, Cerner

 “In dramatic fashion, COVID-19 has shown that health care business models are highly sensitive to disruption when there are changes to supply – like personal protective equipment and ventilators – or demand – as in the suspension of elective procedures during shelter-in-place orders…One of the biggest trends we’re seeing is providers building health networks in the zip codes and regions they serve.
 Technology is key to providing cost-effective health care that’s personalized and scalable across broad geographic areas.”

 Read more: Q&A: Reimagining the health care economy

 5. Diego Ize-Ludlow, MD, chief health information officer, Intermountain Healthcare, Salt Lake City, Utah